-The cost from Amazon.com is $3679.99 USD.
 Expensive?
-Yes, but considering the benefits of extended travel with no real limits to where you can go, (except maybe terrain), and the cost savings of shore power, it wouldn’t be long before it paid for itself.
+Yes, but considering the benefits of extended travel with no real limits to where you can go, (except maybe terrain), and the cost savings of shore power, it wouldn’t be long before they have paid for themselves.

 - 2000 watt pure sine inverter and everything else you need to hook up the inverter and solar system to your batteries and the necessary parts to install the panels on the roof of your trailer.

 - no fuel, no noise, and no maintenance well… except for an occasional cleaning for max output.

 This system ships through Amazon from several different sources and the prices do vary a little.

 Costs range from $2,843.01USD from BZB Marine & RV in OH, United States down to $2,703.98 USD from BuyAutoTruck Accessories which is in Indiana.
 Shipping is extra.

 Weekender SW Charging System – 1 X 160 watt panel = 160 watts

 - 1500 watt pure sine wave inverter but does not include a “Go Power Smart Converter Charger” however, the system can be easily integrated with the stock converter.

 - The cost at Amazon.com is $1625.99 USD